Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

-We summarize the results in Fig.~\ref{fig:regression-comparison} wherein the results are shown for the best version of each model overall representations considered.
+We summarize the results in Fig.~\ref{fig:regression-comparison} wherein the best version of each model over all input representations is considered.
 The plot shows that token counts perform better than sequence vectors for linear models, while for nonlinear models, the performance is best with the sequence vector as input.
-The RNN reading full sequence vectors outperforms all other regression schemes across all representation learning techniques, achieving RMSE of $1.49 \pm 0.12$ in testing.
-As the best-performing model, it is used in the high-throughput screening below.
+The RNN reading full sequence vectors outperforms all other regression schemes across all representation learning techniques, achieving RMSE of $1.407 \pm 0.091$ in testing.
 Note that this compares favorably to the RMSD of $0.67$ reported in Fig.~\ref{fig:uncertainty}, which would be the minimum error we could theoretically expect.

-In order to provide more context to these RMSE values, we also plot the 50th percentile isocurve in $\Delta Z$ space on the same scale as the learned manifold in Fig.~\ref{fig:residuals}.
-Note that these residuals all represent test data from different folds.
-An ideal model should produce a residual plot with a small area inside the isosurface and should be both centered on and symmetrical about the origin.
-The size of the isocurve can be compared to the ellipses in Fig.~\ref{fig:uncertainty} to see how the model uncertainty compares to intrinsic stochastic variability in the process.
-The RMSE measures indicate that the RNN and MLP are the top performers, while Lasso performs notably worse than all other models.
+As the best-performing model, the RNN is used in the high-throughput screening procedure that follows in the remainder of this article.